-- On the Azure Active Directory page, click Password reset.
+- In the Azure Active Directory pane, click Password reset in the left navigation.

-- From the Properties page, under the option Self Service Password Reset Enabled, choose Selected.
+- In the Password reset-Properties pane, under the option Self Service Password Reset Enabled, choose Selected.

-- From Select group, select PWReset, and then click Save.
+- Click Select group, select the PWReset group, and then click Select > Save.

 - Close the private browser instance.